 The overall aim of the proposed research was to demonstrate the effectiveness of the secondary analysis of administrative data-sets to delineate patterns of participation in higher education (HE) and, thereby, to contribute to the development of policy and professional practice in widening access in Wales (and more widely).
 The project was based upon a collaboration between the Wales Institute of Social and Economic Research, Data and Methods (WISERD), the Higher Education Funding Council for Wales (HEFCW) and the Welsh Government (WG).

-More specifically, the objectives of the proposed research are as follows.
+More specifically, the objectives of the proposed research were as follows.

 - To assure the quality of three linked administrative data-sets: the National Pupil Data Base (NPD) for Wales; the Lifelong Learning Wales Record (LLWR); and data from the Higher Education Statistics Agency (HESA).
-These data-sets will be made available by the WG.
+These data-sets were made available by the WG.